 Things you must not do

-'Before you start to take it' section of this leaflet).
+that contain ethinyl estradiol).
+See 'Before you start to take it' section of this

-You must not take medicines that contain ethinyloestradiol while taking Viekira Pak).
+You must not take medicines that contain ethinylestradiol while taking Viekira Pak).

 Things to be careful of